I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wdm/nf-wdm-ioreleaseremovelock.md

 If the call to <b>IoAcquireRemoveLock</b> did not specify a <i>Tag</i>, then this parameter is <b>NULL</b>.

 The I/O system only uses this parameter on checked builds.

+## Return Value

+None

-## -remarks
+## Remarks

 A driver calls <b>IoReleaseRemoveLock</b> when it has completed the I/O operation for which it called <a href="..\wdm\nf-wdm-ioacquireremovelock.md">IoAcquireRemoveLock</a>.

 For I/O operations (including power and PnP IRPs) that set an <a href="..\wdm\nc-wdm-io_completion_routine.md">IoCompletion</a> routine, a driver should call <b>IoReleaseRemoveLock</b> in the <i>IoCompletion</i> routine, after calling <a href="..\wdm\nf-wdm-iocompleterequest.md">IoCompleteRequest</a>.